hader00/password-manager-dev/README.md

 After dependencies update you may need to use

-`electron-rebuild -f` to rebuild electron packages
+`electron-rebuild -f` to rebuild electron packages if you face errors after update.